Newcastle F.C.

 Newcastle Town Football Club is a Northern Irish, intermediate football club based in Newcastle, County Down, Northern Ireland playing in Division 1B of the Northern Amateur Football League.

-The club currently has three senior teams: Newcastle Town FC, Newcastle Swifts and Newcastle Forest.
-Newcastle Swifts currently play in the Premier Division of the McCalls Newcastle & District league while Newcastle Forest play in Division 1 of the McCalls Newcastle & District league.
+The club currently has three senior teams: Newcastle Town FC, Newcastle Town Swifts and Newcastle Town Forest.
+Newcastle Swifts currently play in the Premier Division of the McCalls Newcastle & District league while Newcastle Forest play in Division 2 of the McCalls Newcastle & District league.
 The club has a number of youth teams playing in the National League, Lisburn Junior Invitational leagues and the Downpatrick Youth Football leagues (DYFL).

 The First Team is currently managed by Jonathan Scannell.

-In 2024 Newcastle FC merged with Tollymore, forming the current Newcastle Town club.
+In 2024 Newcastle FC merged with Tollymore United FC, forming the current Newcastle Town club.